meowmeowcode/misery/docs/source/guide.rst

 Fast prototyping
 ----------------
-Sometimes when you're making a prototype or writing tests of the business logic the database schema may be unimportant at all.
+Sometimes, when you're making a prototype or writing tests for the business logic, the database schema may be unimportant at all.
-In this case instead of prematurely thinking about details of data storage you can use a dictionary-based repository to store entities::
+In this case, instead of prematurely thinking about details of data storage, you can use a dictionary-based repository to store entities::